List of awards and nominations received by Hugh Grant: Acceptance speeches

+In 1995, after Grant won a Golden Globe Award, The New York Times wrote that he "made a gentle mockery of all the modest thank-you speeches at such events" and "brought down the house."
+With mock gratitude, Grant said: "It's tragic how much I'm enjoying getting this.
+It's heaven.
+Right up my alley.
+I can't tell the Foreign Press Association how much I admire them."
+Referring to his agent in London, who got him the role in Four Weddings and a Funeral, he deadpanned: "He's extremely small and extremely vicious."

 Grant was awarded Star of the Year Award at the ShowEast Convention on 11 October 2002.
 Presenting the award, Sandra Bullock revealed that "on a set of hundreds of people, he knew everybody's name."
 Dan Fellman, Warner Bros.' president of distribution, said, "It's a great honor to have the industry pay tribute to Hugh Grant for the sheer enjoyment and delight he has brought to moviegoers worldwide during his most extraordinary career."